thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-Note how the "unique" attribute for the two mixer control objects differ to keep the mixer instances unique.
+Note how the ``unique`` attribute for the two mixer control objects differs to keep the mixer instances unique.

-1.2.6 Recursive object attribute inheritance
+Recursive object attribute inheritance
-''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''

 Objects can be nested within objects that are nested within other objects themselves.
-In this case, the attribute values cam be inherited all the way from the top-level parent object.
+In this case, the attribute values can be inherited all the way from the top-level parent object.
 For example, consider the following class definition for volume-playback pipeline:

 .. code-block:: bash